 To enroll in courses, students must register with the Office of the Registrar.
-That office also manages registration for: consortium, guest, and credit-by-examination.
+Admitted students may register through the mail or in person according to dates published in the College Calendar.
+That office also manages registration for consortium, guest, and credit-by-examination.

 Currently enrolled students are expected to register on days specified in the College calendar.
-A fee of \$10 will be charged during scheduled registration and an additional \$10 fee for unscheduled registration.
 Students enrolling for the first time may register up to the add/drop period.
 For workshops and institutes, students may register any time prior to the first session.

 Necessary changes in registration, including withdrawal in writing from a course, are made through the Registrar's Office.
-The service charge for a change in registration is \$10.
-The student who does not withdraw officially - in writing - from a course receives a grade of non-credit (NC).
+A service fee will be charged for a change in registration.
+The student who does not withdraw officially, in writing, from a course receives a grade of non-credit (NC).